-Google Trends is a powerful tool for understanding search interest, but it doesn't show absolute volume (the real number of searches) by default.
+Google Trends is a powerful tool for understanding search interest, but it doesn't show absolute search volume (i.e. the number of searches) by default.

-To view actual search volume numbers in Google Trends, you'll need to install the Glimpse Chrome extension, which adds the absolute search volume, growth rate, and other useful insights.
+To see actual search volume numbers in Google Trends, you'll need to install the Glimpse Chrome extension, which adds the number of searches, the growth rate, and other insights.

 What does 0-100 mean in Google Trends?

-Google Trends displays relative search volume on a 0-100 scale, where “100” represents the peak search interest for a keyword, and all other values reflect interest relative to that peak.
+Google Trends' Y-axis shows relative search interest on a 0-100 scale, where a value of 100 represents the peak search interest for a keyword, and all other values reflect interest relative to that peak.
+This is not a percentage value.

 For example, in the graph below, “Bitcoin” reached maximum interest (100) during the week of May 16, 2021.
 A month later, interest dropped to 38, indicating search volume was only 38% of the May peak.
 Last week, interest was at 17, or 17% of the peak.

-While this relative scale is helpful for visualizing changes in interest, it doesn’t show the actual number of searches.
+While this relative scale is helpful for visualizing changes in interest, it doesn’t show the raw data, i.e. how many total searches were made for that query.
 The Glimpse Chrome extension enhances Google Trends by displaying absolute search volume.
 For instance, the “100” peak for “Bitcoin” translates to 147 million searches worldwide between May 8–June 4, 2021:

 What does "search interest" mean in Google Trends mean?